It’s really discouraging to see your aquarium efforts go to waste because of a single parasitic outbreak.

 Your fish pairs are very likely to start spawning under these conditions.

-This is a really good sign that a marine fish feels safe and healthy.
+This is a really good sign that a fish feels safe and healthy.

 - Make sure there’s enough flow in the aquarium.
 Sufficient flow keeps saltwater fish active as if they were in the wild.